-Peter S. Davis, CPA, ABV, CFF, CIRA, CTP, CFE, is a Senior Managing Director in J.S.
-Held's Forensic Accounting / Economics / Corporate Finance practice.
+Peter S. Davis, CPA, ABV, CFF, CIRA, CTP, CFE, is a Senior Managing Director at J.S.
+Held, specializing in Strategic Advisory.
 He has served as Receiver in regulatory matters brought by the SEC, FTC, Arizona Corporation Commission, the Arizona State Board of Education, as well as by lenders and shareholders.
 His areas of expertise include understanding and interpreting complex financial data, fraud detection and deterrence, and the determination of damages.
 Peter has provided expert testimony in numerous federal, bankruptcy, and state court matters.